-265 defined by metric (8) also aligns well with the stream-function-based metrics, except for SHC in ERA-Interim.
-On the other hand, for the NHC, the effective wind metric (8) shows low (and insignificant) correlations with ω - and Φ -metrics describing the ascending branch of the HC, whereas it shows high correlations ($r \sim 0.7$) for the SHC (in both reanalyses).
-These results likely suggest that the northward water vapour transport to the deep tropics (in the lower branch of SHC) provides the bulk of the fuel for condensation, associated vertical motions and divergent outflow in the upper troposphere (described by the velocity
+HC strength defined by metric (8) also aligns well with the stream-function-based metrics, except for the SHC in ERA-Interim.
+On the other hand, for the NHC, the effective wind metric (8) shows low (and insignificant) correlations with ω and Φ metrics describing the ascending branch of the HC, whereas it shows high correlations ($r \sim 0.7$) for the SHC (in both reanalyses).
+These results likely suggest that the northward water vapour transport to the deep tropics (in the lower branch of the SHC) provides the bulk of the fuel for condensation, associated vertical motions, and divergent outflow in the upper troposphere (described by the velocity potential).

-270 potential).

-The unbalanced energy metric I_M has strengthened in the 1979-2018 period in both reanalyses with a rate of roughly 0.1% yr-1 (Fig. 4; Tables 1, A1).
+The unbalanced energy metric I_M has strengthened in the 1979-2018 period in both reanalyses with a rate of roughly 0.1 % yr-1 (Fig. 4; Tables 1, A1).
 The uncertainty of the trend is smaller than in the other metrics.
-For ERA5, the sign of the derived
+For ERA5, the sign of the derived trends is consistent with the other metrics.
+However, the I_M metric suggests strengthening of HC also in ERA-Interim (Fig. 4f).
+This global trend in HC strength is consis-

 Figure 4.
-Trend of the annual-mean HC strength normalized by their climatological-mean values; for the NHC (a,b), SHC (c,d) and total Hadley circulation (e,f); in ERA5 (a,c,e) and ERA-Interim (b,d,f) reanalyses between 1979-2018 for different metrics of HC strength defined in Section 2.2; see also Fig. 3.
-Note that positive values in all panels indicate strengthening of the NHC and SHC.
-Black error bars indicate standard error of the trend estimates.
+Trends in the annual-mean HC strength normalized by their climatological mean values: for the NHC (a, b), SHC (c, d), and total Hadley circulation (e, f); in ERA5 (a, c, e) and ERA-Interim (b, d, f) reanalyses between 1979 and 2018 for different metrics of HC strength defined in Sect.
+2.2; see also Fig. 3.
+Note that positive values in all panels indicate strengthening of NHC and SHC.
+Black error bars indicate the standard error of the trend estimates.

-trends is consistent with the other metrics.
-However, the I_M metric suggests strengthening of the HC also in ERA-Interim (Fig. 4f).
-This global trend in the HC strength is consistent with strengthening of the NHC derived from the other metrics in ERA-Interim, but is opposite to their trends of the SHC.
+tent with strengthening of NHC derived from the other metrics in ERA-Interim, but is opposite to their trends in SHC.
 Furthermore, the correlation of the energy metric with the other metrics is low and insignificant (Fig. 5), except for the Φ^{max} at 150 hPa.
 Insignificant correlations are not surprising as this metric is largely different from all other metrics.
-First, it is the total energy metric; the kinetic energy is due to both components of the horizontal flow and there is a contribution to the energy also from extratropical troposphere and from the stratosphere.
-The part of I_M from the extra-tropics and the stratosphere is, however, arguably unimportant for the overall magnitude of the metric. Žagar et al. (2020) discussed the unbalanced circulation in ERA5 and ERA-Interim in relation to their observation processing and data assimilation setups, and showed that in spite of the differences, the two datasets agree on the trends in the most energetic large-scale features of tropical circulation.
+It is the total energy metric; the kinetic energy is due to both components of the horizontal flow and there is a contribution to the energy also from extratropical troposphere and from the stratosphere.
+The part of I_M from the extratropics and the stratosphere is, however, arguably unimportant for the overall magnitude of the metric. Žagar et al. (2020) discussed the unbalanced circulation in ERA5 and ERA-Interim in relation to their observation processing and data assimilation setups, and showed that in spite of the differences, the two datasets agree on the trends in the most energetic large-scale features of tropical circulation.

 To quantify the role of the stratospheric circulation in the uncertainties of the trends for the I_M metric, we compared I_M in ERA-Interim focusing on levels up to about 93 hPa.
-It revealed a smaller, but still positive trend in ERA-Interim and a somewhat higher correlation with the other metrics (not shown).
-Given the importance of the mixed Rossby-gravity (MRG) waves in the Hadley circulation (Hoskins et al., 2020; Hoskins and Yang, 2021), we also tested an extension of the I_M , that includes also energy of the MRG waves for all zonal wavenumbers in Eq.
+It revealed a smaller, but still positive, trend in ERA-Interim and a somewhat higher correlation with the other metrics (not shown).
+Given the importance of the mixed Rossby-gravity (MRG) waves in the Hadley circulation (Hoskins et al., 2020; Hoskins and Yang, 2021), we also tested an extension of the I_M , which includes also energy of the MRG waves for all zonal wavenumbers in Eq.
 (5).
 In this case, the relative trend increased by a small margin, while the correlation with the other metrics remained insignificant (not shown).
 Furthermore, performing the summation (Eq.
-5) for a subset of vertical modes (e.g. $m \ge 9$), thereby reducing the stratospheric and high-latitude contributions to the I_M , improved correlations with the other metrics, and also increased a trend, in a better alignment with the other metrics (not shown).
+5) for a subset of vertical modes (e.g. $m \geq 9$), thereby reducing the stratospheric